PSNISC/DeAuPs/README.md

 To run the kidWifi.py script, your network interface needs to be in monitoring mode to allow the script to create a capture file using airodump-ng -i IF( interface ).

+Run the script in a full-screen terminal and ensure the correct ESSID.

 Usage: python3 kidWifi.py -e ( ESSID ) -i ( interface )